And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 So if that's the case, why not just push it on through?

-The Markets and the world need to see that our government has come together to do the right thing, not for these jerks on Wall Street, but rather for the people we represent.
+The markets and the world need to see that our government has come together to do the right thing, not for these jerks on Wall Street, but rather for the people we represent, for the essence of our financial institutions and how they impact the people in Missouri that need a loan, a student loan, a small business loan.

 Throw your hands up.

-You just now she's a rookie senator.
+Now she's a rookie senator.

-She's a rookie senator, but I mean, this this is the markets and the world need to see that our governments come together to do the right thing.
+She's a rookie senator, but I mean, this, this is the markets and the world need to see that our governments come together to do the right thing.

 So the markets, the world is waiting to see what the House Republicans do.

-So the onus is on the House Republicans see this is what they want to do.
+So the onus is on the House Republicans.

-This is the pressure that they're trying to.
+This is the pressure that they're trying.

-That's why I say God bless the House Republicans.
+That's why I say, God bless the House Republicans.

 I think I hope they remember what happened to some of them in 2006 when they stopped acting like conservative Republicans.